 Anti-discrimination policy

-At JEX, #WorkAsOne is our guiding principle.
+At JEX , #WorkAsOne JEX our guiding principle.
 This means that everyone belongs, everyone is welcome, and everyone feels safe.
-Every person is unique and valuable, from young to old, regardless of where you come from or what your religion, gender, or sexual preference is.
-With our anti-discrimination policy, we want to prevent discrimination and strengthen diversity and inclusivity.
-At JEX, there is no room for discrimination in any form or manner.
+Every person is unique and valuable, from young to old, regardless of where you come from or your religion, gender, or sexual orientation.
+Through our anti-discrimination policy, we aim to prevent discrimination and promote diversity and inclusion.
+At JEX no room for discrimination in any form or manner.

 What is discrimination